 When someone says they've thrown out their back, they likely have a muscle strain, although it could be a bulging disk or herniation.

-Throwing out your back is usually temporary and will go away on its own over time.
+Throwing out your back is usually temporary sharp pain and will go away on its own over time.

-But there are things you can do to speed up your recovery as well as keep it from happening again.
+But there are things you can do to speed up your recovery and keep it from happening again.